Makiato1999/ES6JavaScript-note/README.md

 1. lexical environment, curly brace
    - var, global
    - let,
-   - const, the binding is immutable
+   - const, similar to let, but the binding is immutable
 2.